suryajayaraman/dl_blogs/BirdsEyeView/README.md

 ## BEV Overview
+- BEV (Birds Eye View) is nothing but a top-down view of the physical world .
+It’s mostly expressed in euclidean space (in metres), and can be a 2D / 3D coordinate frame.
+- Among Camera-only solutions, Birdseye view (BEV) based approaches have almost been the go-to approach, as seen in the [nuScenes Camera only 3D Object detection leaderboard](https://paperswithcode.com/sota/3d-object-detection-on-nuscenes-camera-only)
+- Post 2021, when Tesla switched to Hydranets, Camera-only solutions are becoming more and more popular.
+- **NOTE**: The work is more of literature survey of the different approaches, and is aimed at providing consolidated information for anyone looking to foray into this domain.
+Kindly refer to License usage on the particulare repo / paper before using for any other purpose
 - [BirdsEyeView](BirdsEyeView.pdf) is summary of literature review on Birds Eye View, classification taxonomy, traditional approaches, Deep Learning approaches, use cases for Autonomous Driving tasks with examples

 ## Advantages